niplav/site/reports.md

-For the first 27 days my meditation practice was very absorption/concentration-heavy with the goal of entering the jhanas, on the last three days I switched to [Mahasi Sayadaw](https://en.wikipedia.org/wiki/Mahasi_Sayadaw)-style noting practice.
+For the first 27 days my meditation practice was very absorption/concentration-heavy with the goal of entering the jhānas, on the last three days I switched to [Mahasi Sayadaw](https://en.wikipedia.org/wiki/Mahasi_Sayadaw)-style noting practice.
 In the absorption-focussed period
 I'd start a meditation by settling down, then cultivate a